DIY Home Improvement Tools

 This tool uses mechanized rollers to propel the wood through the planer automatically.
 Plane a smooth surface on lumber up to the thickness capacity of the planer.
 Glue several thin boards together and plane them down to make furniture legs, etc.

 A wood router is a very versatile tool for cutting and shaping wood.
-With a high speed (20,000 to 28,000 rpm) wood router, a few carbide tipped router bits and some specialty and shop-made jigs you have a tool that will cut almost any wood working joint.
+With a high speed (20,000 to 28,000 rpm) wood router, a few carbide tipped bits, and some specialty or shop-made jigs you have a tool that will cut almost any wood working joint.

 Portable wood routers include plunge and fixed base (pictured) types.
 A plunge router allows for setting the router base on the wood to be cut before engaging the bit.
 This enables more control of the router, minimizing the kick-back effect that occurs as the high speed bit hits the wood.